cedarbaum/runstreak.app/README.md

 ### Rate limiting

 Since Strava has a relatively strict default API limit per application, it is useful to restrict the number of API requests per account.
 This application uses Redis hosted hosted on [Upstash](https://upstash.com/) to track and throttle requests.
-Once you setup the Redis DB, fillout the following env variables:
+Once you setup the Redis DB, fill out the following env variables:

 ```
 UPSTASH_REDIS_REST_URL=URL